taithethai/LS-MySQL/README.md

 Start MySQL server by running the command `mysqld`.
 Type `mysql -u root` to access the MySQL command line tool as the root user.
-Create a database called todos: `create database todos;` Add a user that has access to this new database: `GRANT ALL PRIVILEGES ON todos.* To 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD'`
+Create a database called todos: `create database todos;` Add a user that has access to this new database: `GRANT ALL PRIVILEGES ON todos.* To 'taithethai'@'localhost' IDENTIFIED BY 'GGGGGallLOWERcase'`
 Create your express server.
 Connect to the database with this connection string: `mysql://USERNAME:PASSWORD@localhost:3306/todos`.

 Build the following routes: